aaronfink01/creatureEvolution/README.md

 [Markdown Reference](https://guides.github.com/features/mastering-markdown/)

 ## Goals / Questions
+What are the pros and cons of each language we might use?
-What language / environment are we using?
+What are the goals we want to achieve with this project overall?

 ## Currently Doing